 McDermott, Louisa.
 The Reproductive Cycle of Meerkats.
 Edited by Henry Hammer, Reproduction Press, 2015.

-First cite the individual essay or chapter.
+First cite the individual essay, chapter, poem, or other contribution.
 Then add the collection title as the container:

 Noseworthy, Edward.
 “Indie Music and American Identity.”
 Contemporary Indie Music, edited by Alex Sharp, McCord Press, 2017, pp. 87-103.

 Puidgemont, Juan.
 “Revolutionary Catalonian Soccer Commentators.”
 Collected Essays from the 20th Conference of Catalonian Soccer Historians, edited by Hendrik Cruyff, Ole Press, 2015, pp. 33-44.

 Witty, Lisa.
 “A Poem for Lazy Perfectionists.”
 Anthology of Wisconsin Comic Poetry, Frank Uptight, general editor, 2nd ed., vol. 3, Risible Press, 2019, pp. 9-10.

 If the selection is of significant length or weight (e.g., a play in a drama anthology), you can italicize the title.

 Introduction or Afterword

 Here is how you cite an introduction, preface, foreword, afterword, or any other similarly titled section: